TDM - Tables Implementation

 Click here for more information about MTable objects.

-TDM 9.1 enables adding tables to the RefList MTable in order to support the setting of different interface, schema name, or table name in the source and target environments for Table level tasks.
-Set the lu_name to TDM_TableLevel in order to define different settings on the source and target environments for Table level tasks.
+TDM 9.1 enables adding tables to the RefList MTable for the purpose of supporting the setting of different interface, schema name, or table name in the source and target environments for table-level tasks.
+Set the lu_name to TDM_TableLevel as a way to define different settings on the source and target environments for table-level tasks.

 Step 4 - Catalog